 If you don’t know yourself, you’ll never know what you’re looking for.

-In order to uncover/discover your passions, you need to be the best at knowing yourself: your values, motivations, fears.
+To uncover/discover your passions, you need to be the best at knowing yourself: your values, motivations, fears.

-#10 Understand what motivates you
+10. Understand what motivates you

 Is it money?
 Your family?
-Your idea of success?

 You can’t have it all.

-#12 Figure out what you hate to do
+12. Figure out what you hate to do

-If you feel unfulfilled or if you’re ready for a change but don’t know where to star, make a list of the things you don’t like about your life now.
+If you feel unfulfilled or if you’re ready for a change but don’t know where to start, make a list of the things you don’t like about your life now.

-#13 Write a list of people you’re envious of
+13. Write a list of people you’re envious of

-Feeling envious of others probably means you’re falling into comparison traps, which of course isn’t healthy at all and, for the sake of your mental health you need to stop doing it.
+Feeling envious of others probably means you’re falling into comparison traps, which of course, isn’t healthy at all, and, for the sake of your mental health, you need to stop doing it.

 However, if you’ve caught yourself daydreaming about the lives of others, take it as a sign and analyze what you want that they have.

-#14 Make a list of your skills, no matter how good (or bad) you’re at it
+14. Make a list of your skills, no matter how good, or bad you’re at it

-If you’re anything like me you’ll have a hard time trying to come up with a list of things you’re good at.
-At least at the beginning.
+If you’re anything like me, you’ll have a hard time trying to come up with a list of things you’re good at.

-#15 Fusion your skills in a unique way
+15. Merge your skills in a unique way

-Remember you don’t need to be the best at something to make a living out of it.
+Remember, you don’t need to be the best at something to make a living out of it.

 What would you do in your free time if you had all the money in the world?